dmlc/dgl/docs/source/guide/message-part.rst

 2.3 Apply Message Passing On Part Of The Graph
 ----------------------------------------------

-If we only want to update part of the nodes in the graph, the practice is to create a subgraph by providing the ids for the nodes we want to include in the update, then call ``update_all`` on the subgraph.
-For
+If one only wants to update part of the nodes in the graph, the practice is to create a subgraph by providing the IDs for the nodes to include in the update, then call :meth:`~dgl.DGLGraph.update_all` on the subgraph.
+For example:
-example:

 .. code::